LouisSloot/Human-Pose-Estimation-and-Dance/README.md

-This is my Computer Sceince HL Internal Assessment.
+This is my Computer Science HL Internal Assessment.